 Jennifer's plays have been developed at the Sundance Theatre Lab, O’Neill National Playwrights Conference, Lark Play Development Center, Summer Play Festival in New York, PlayPenn Playwrights Conference, Lincoln Center Director’s Lab, Seven Devils Playwrights Conference and the Page 73 Productions Summer Residency at Yale, among other venues.
 Jennifer is a former fellow of the MacDowell Colony and Millay Colony for the Arts.
 Her work is published by Samuel French and Playscripts, Inc.; Neighborhood 3 is published in French by Espaces 34.
-She earned an MFA in playwriting at Brown University.
+She earned an MFA in Creative Writing at Brown University.

 Jennifer lives in Los Angeles, where she founded The Playwrights Union, a network of theater artists in Los Angeles writing for stage, tv and film.
 She is also a proud member of New Dramatists in New York City.